 Each day, I engage with a small person who is learning to spread her wings and figure out her place in the world.
 As I work with clients, being a mom helps me remember that we are all trying to find our way.
 Each of us can benefit from a little extra love and patience as we grow.

 My greatest strength is my ability to draw people in and build trust quickly.
 I’m relatable and compassionate.
 I ask thoughtful questions.
 I am present with individuals and great with connecting a group.
 I am able to catalyze the energy in a room and bring you on a journey that is engaging, impactful, and actionable.

-As a result, clients leave my sessions understanding ways they can optimize their positive qualities (Strengths) versus focusing on areas they need to fix.
+As a result, clients leave my online and in-person sessions understanding ways they can optimize their positive qualities (Strengths) versus focusing on areas they need to fix.
 They leave feeling more connected to themselves and to each other.

 I began my career as a high school English, drama, and debate teacher in Chicago.
 I later directed health programming at Head Start in Minneapolis, then served as an Assistant Professor in the Rollins School of Public Health at Emory University.